 Research and Publications

-The aim of the Journal of Asynchronous Learning Networks is to describe original work in asynchronous learning networks (ALN), including empirical results.
+The aim of Online Learning (formerly JALN) is to describe original work in asynchronous learning networks (ALN), including empirical results.
 Our mission is to provide scholars and practitioners in online education with knowledge about the very best research in online learning.
 Papers emphasizing results, backed by data are the norm.
 Occasionally, papers reviewing broad areas are published, including critical reviews of thematic areas.
 Papers useful to administrators are welcome.
-JALN is published 4 times a year, and entire issues are published from time-to-time around a single topic or disciplinary areas.
+Online Learning is published 4 times a year, and entire issues are published from time-to-time around a single topic or disciplinary areas.
 Calls for papers for special issues include specific due dates, but general submissions are accepted year-round.
-The Journal adheres to traditional standards of double-blind peer review, and authors are asked to provide systematic data in support of claims; currently JALN's acceptance rate is 25%.
+The Journal adheres to traditional standards of double-blind peer review, and authors are asked to provide systematic data in support of claims; currently Online Learning's acceptance rate is 25%.
 The original objective of the Journal was to establish ALN as a field by publishing articles from authoritative and reliable sources.
 The Journal is now a major resource for knowledge about online learning.
 For more information about the journal contact us at email@example.com.

 The Survey Reports began with the publication of Sizing the Opportunity: The Quality and Extent of Online Education in the United States, 2002 and 2003, the first comprehensive nation look at online education U.S. Higher Education institutions.
 The series includes both comprehensive annual reports on the state of online learning, as well as regional reports.
 All reports are available as free downloads in PDF format.
 Several are also available for purchase as hardcopy publications.